A man with the ability to make people laugh with a funny face finds his gift his worst nightmare when his loved ones suffer the consequences…

-Budget: Minimal.
+Production: Minimal.
 4 main speaking parts (and extras for the montage).

 About the Reviewer: Elaine Clayton is a London-based screenwriter, who has written several well-received shorts and is currently working on her first feature length scripts.
 Comfortable in a broad range of genres, Elaine has an innate sense of structure and arc development.
 Contact her at Elaine_clayton (AT) Hotmail(.)co(.)uk